ASK KNOX

 Bottom Line

-Installation is four steps: Node.js 18+, Anthropic API key, npm install -g @anthropic-ai/claude-code, and claude in your terminal.
-There is no IDE plugin, no browser extension, no account on a third-party platform.
-Once configured, you run it from any project directory and start working immediately.
+Installation is short: one installer (the native one-liner, or npm if you prefer Node.js), one login (your Claude subscription or an API key), and claude in your terminal.
+There is no IDE plugin, no browser extension, and no account on a third-party platform.
+Once you are logged in, run it from any project directory and start working immediately.